 Sara’s endometriosis symptoms developed over time.
-First they materialized as uncomfortable periods.
-Then, like many other patients, would start to get urinary tract infections and have some issues with her stomach.
+First, they materialized as uncomfortable periods.
+Then, like many other patients, she started getting urinary tract infections and having issues with her stomach.
 She learned to toughen up and get past the pain and discomfort.
 Her family never acknowledged that she was struggling with any health issues.
-It wasn’t talked about.
+They just didn’t talk about it.

 But by the time Sara was in her early 20s, her periods got so bad that she couldn’t move when she had them.
-Her mom had a hysterectomy at a young age, and Sara assumes it was probably endometriosis-related.
-Sara, who was raised by her father, dealt with all of feminine issues independently.
+Her mom had a hysterectomy at a young age, and Sara assumes it was probably due to endometriosis.
+Sara, who was raised by her father, dealt with all of her “feminine issues” on her own.
 She eventually went to Planned Parenthood to seek out help for her terrible periods.
 The doctor at Planned Parenthood told her to start taking more Advil.

-In October of 2011, two years after her surgery with Dr. Seckin, Sara started having issues with her digestive system.
+In October 2011, two years after her surgery with Dr. Seckin, Sara started having issues with her digestive system.
 She started losing weight and had no appetite.
-She went back to Dr. Seckin and had another round of tests performed.
+She went back to Dr. Seckin and had another round of tests.
 The endometriosis had invaded her bowels and Dr. Seckin immediately set up a team of doctors to operate on her.
-They ended up removing 9″ of her lower intestine, which was riddled with the disease.
+They removed 9″ of her lower intestine, which was riddled with the disease.

 Since her surgery, Sara feels that she has more energy and is grateful she is not debilitated anymore.
 She has even started her own company!
 She stresses that it is so important to allow yourself to lean on people and ask for and accept support.
-She feels strongly that endometriosis cannot be ignored.
-Had Dr. Seckin not intervened, Sara’s intestines would have ruptured within 6 weeks and she could have died.
-Sarah has learned that endometriosis patients have to address their disease head on for the greater good of their health.
+Sara feels strongly that endometriosis cannot be ignored.
+Had Dr. Seckin not intervened, Sara’s intestines would have ruptured within six weeks and she could have died.
+Sarah has learned that endometriosis patients have to address their disease head-on for the greater good of their health.